Municipality

 Well Description

-- Harriston Well Number Three was built in 1998.
+- Well Number Three was built in 1998.

-- Well One Depth: 61 metres
+- Well Number One is 61 metres deep.

-- Well Two Depth: 59 metres
+- Well Number Two has a depth of 59 metres.

-- Well Two Depth: 56.6 metres
+- Well Number Three is 56.6 metres deep.

 Where Does the Water Come From?

-The three municipal wells draw groundwater from an aquifer.
+The municipal wells draw groundwater from an aquifer.
 Aquifers collect water underground much like a sponge collects water.
 The municipality draws that water from underground through the municipal wells.

 How is the Water Treated and Distributed?

-The Town of Minto uses chlorination and iron sequestration to treat the water.
 Operators must adhere to strict requirements for the treatment, testing and distribution of drinking water specified in the Safe Drinking Water Act.
 Ontario Drinking Water Quality Standards require compliance.

 How is the Drinking Water Source Protected?